 - The decisions of the Jury are final and may not be the subject of appeal.

 - Jurors’ relatives may not enter the competition.
-Jurors shall inform the chair of the Jury, and shall not vote for contestants who are in their current tuition; have been in their or their close relatives’ tuition since January 2017; are pupils at the institution where they teach or consult regularly.
-This information will not be disclosed to the Jury.
+Jurors shall inform the chair of the Jury, and shall not vote for contestants who are their current students, or have been in their or their close relatives’ tuition since January 2018.
+Heads of departments will not vote for students in their department.
+This information will not be disclosed to the rest of the Jury.
 The vote will be split between other jurors.

 - The composition of the Jury may vary between different rounds.